hphilpotts/Album-Review-App-Project-2-General-Assembly-SEI-66/readme.md

 - Gaining confidence working with the Express framework, implementing CRUD operations, writing in EJS.
 Also, building a clearer understanding around the concepts of frontend/client-side and backend/server-side.
 - Getting experience working as a team rather than solo, as well as buidling confidence using Git/GitHub version control as a pair, and resolving merge conflicts.
 Further to this, I really enjoyed the experience of being a Team Lead for this project: particularly setting direction, provding support, having responsibility for the main GitHub repository, and hosting the finished app on Heroku.
 - Building confidence working with CSS: at times I struggled with CSS in Unit/Project 1, however during this project I found the concepts that previously seemed challenging - for example, positioning and flexbox - started to make more and more sense the longer I worked on them and the more issues I resolved.
+- Seeing an API work correctly after a lot of work was a great feeling and very quickly got me interested in working on backend code.

 Challenges faced during the project included:
 - Managing Git/GitHub repositories, forks, branches and merges between two contributors for the first time.
 At points this was challenging, however this also made for a great learning experience (despite some dark moments where time and/or work was lost).